Our Mental Health Advocacy

 Access to treatment:

-Mental illness is commonly treated with pharmaceutical interventions that often involve a lengthy process of trial and error to find the best-suited medication(s) to address symptoms.
+Mental illness may be treated with pharmaceutical interventions that often involve a lengthy process of trial and error to find the best-suited medication(s) to address symptoms.
 Yet, consistent access to affordable and effective medications can be challenging due to costs associated with filling a prescription and the complex system of public and private drug plans.

 For more information on our current and past initiatives, contact [email protected]